isomerpages/moe-temasekjc/_highlights/Stories/Class of 2021: Hoy Yip & Jia Xin.md

 <center><b>“Leadership is an action, not a position.”</b></center>

-Indeed, our TJ student leaders demonstrate everyday leadership in their words and deeds, as they juggle their academic commitments with their various leadership responsibilities.
+<p style="text-align: justify;">Indeed, our TJ student leaders demonstrate everyday leadership in their words and deeds, as they juggle their academic commitments with their various leadership responsibilities.</p>

-**Sheak Hoy Yip**, President of the 44th Students’ Council and **Teo Jia Xin**, Vice-President of the 44th Students’ Council from the Class of 2021, have capably led their cohort through the most difficult phases of the pandemic.
-With their resolute determination and dexterity in adapting to the ever-evolving situation, they have ensured that their cohort continue to have a unique TJ experience through leading events such as Orientation, Student Leadership Camp and Temasek Leadership Showdown.
+<p style="text-align: justify;"><b>Sheak Hoy Yip</b>, President of the 44th Students’ Council and <b>Teo Jia Xin</b>, Vice-President of the 44th Students’ Council from the Class of 2021, have capably led their cohort through the most difficult phases of the pandemic.
+With their resolute determination and dexterity in adapting to the ever-evolving situation, they have ensured that their cohort continue to have a unique TJ experience through leading events such as Orientation, Student Leadership Camp and Temasek Leadership Showdown.</p>

-**

-Hoy Yip went on to score 7 Distinctions while Jia Xin scored 6 Distinctions at the 2021 GCE A-Level Examinations.
-We are proud of Hoy Yip and Jia Xin's achievements, and thank them for their service to the College!
+<p style="text-align: justify;">Hoy Yip went on to score 7 Distinctions while Jia Xin scored 6 Distinctions at the 2021 GCE A-Level Examinations.
+We are proud of Hoy Yip and Jia Xin's achievements, and thank them for their service to the College!</p>